The number of $n$-queens configurations: Lower bound

 The fact that $\delta$ has positive density everywhere will make it easier to find the absorbers required for the correction phase of the algorithm.
-Additionally, \ref{itm:diagonals not full} ensures that every diagonal has at most constant probability of being occupied in the random phase of the algorithm.
+Additionally, \ref{itm:diagonals not full} ensures that every diagonal has probability bounded away from $1$ of being occupied in the random phase of the algorithm.